 What’s Wrong with Alcoholics Anonymous?

-No other addiction recovery treatment program is as widely known, or as frequently recommended, as Alcoholics Anonymous.
+No other addiction recovery treatment program is as widely known or as frequently recommended as Alcoholics Anonymous.
+While AA claims to have a high success rate, this assertion, and their 12-step philosophy, have never been scientifically proven

-Because yes, Alcoholics Anonymous does have some very specific problems.
+If you’ve ever attended a meeting and felt that something was off or simply that AA doesn’t work for you, that’s okay.
+Because yes, Alcoholics Anonymous does have some specific issues.
 And as you’ll see below, though AA has helped many, it’s still a flawed system.
 Luckily, it’s not the only road to recovery available to you.

 It’s important for you to know about issues with AA and how these could potentially affect AA meetings, its members’ motives and ultimately, your recovery experience.
 There are many reasons why AA might not work for a particular person.
 Below are some of the most recognized issues with AA.